-Sodzi Sodzi-Tettey, MD, MPH, Executive Director and Head of Africa Region, provides strategic, technical, and relationship guidance for IHI’s work in Africa.
+Sodzi Sodzi-Tettey, MD, MPH, Vice President, Institute for Healthcare Improvement, provides strategic, technical, and relationship guidance for IHI’s work in Africa.
 In 2018, he was elected as a Foundation member of the International Academy of Quality & Safety of ISQua.
 He is also an assistant editor of the International Journal for Quality in Healthcare, a public health physician, Quality Improvement Advisor, and an ISQua Fellow.
 Dr. Sodzi Sodzi-Tettey has years of clinical and management experiences in frontline district medical practice.
 As Vice President of the Ghana Medical Association, he won the Special Commendation Award for meritorious service to the Association and to the medical profession in Ghana.
 He is a 2017 Rockefeller Global Fellow for Social Innovation and also serves on the Steering Committee of the South Africa Tuberculous Quality Improvement initiative.

 Maureen Fatsani Tshabalala, RNM, BBA, MPH, the Director for Regional Projects in Southern Africa.
 She leads a team of staff members and provides strategic, technical, and relationship guidance to partners, including Departments of Health.
 She oversees operational and technical aspects of the projects under her purview as well as assists with program design and proposal writing.
 She has extensively worked as a senior Improvement Advisor on multiple projects in Sub-Saharan Africa, Malawi, South Africa, Lesotho, Mozambique, Nigeria, Liberia, Uganda, Ghana, and Ethiopia.
 She also serves as one of the faculty leads for IHI’s Africa Professional Development Programs, Quality Improvement Leadership Methods (QILM) course and Leading and Facilitating Quality Improvement (L&FQI) course.
 She has assisted in IHI’s Middle East region with capability building in Saudi Arabia, Egypt, and India.
 Before joining IHI, she worked for four years for Elizabeth Glaser Pediatric AIDS Foundation (EGPAF) as a Quality Improvement Manager, leading quality improvement efforts in twelve districts within five provinces in South Africa.
 She lives in Johannesburg, South Africa.